Party Polarization in Congress: A Network Science Approach: Reelections in the House

-In Figure \ref{fig7b}, we show a two-dimensional (2D) LOESS plot of the relationship between divisiveness, modularity, and the probability of a legislator being reelected.
-The contours of this graph reveal a relationship between modularity and divisiveness as they interact to impact reelection.
-Divisive Congressmen who serve in medium-modularity Congresses are the most likely to fail in their reelection bids.
-However, in low-modularity Congresses and particularly in high modularity Congresses, divisiveness appears to be a more successful strategy than in the medium-modularity setting.
-We suspect that divisiveness in low-modularity Congresses remains successful because group solidarity is less valuable in situations in which group structure is not salient.
-In high-modularity Congresses, by contrast, we suspect that divisiveness is only successful in combination with strong group solidarity, as groups are highly salient in these Congresses and members are likely to be penalized for defecting from their groups.
-However, in medium-modularity Congresses, when the structure and salience of groups is less clear, we suspect that Congressmen make more errors in their voting decisions because of the more complicated legislative environment, resulting in more reelection failures.
+We begin with insights that arise from our analyses in section \ref{discuss} on the effect of the maximum-modularity value on changes in the majority party in Congress.
+Our `partial polarization' hypothesis suggests that medium levels of maximum modularity might lead to instability in Congressional blocs, with some alliances breaking down and others being forged.
+At the individual-level, this instability should be reflected in the electoral successes and failures of legislators.
+Here we explore the relationship between maximum-modularity, its associated individual-level quantities (namely, divisiveness and solidarity), and reelection outcomes in the House.
+We start this exploration by conducting a series of two-dimensional LOESS regressions.\footnote{We show associated plots in section \ref{supdivsol} of the online supplementary information.}

-Teasing out the relationship between divisiveness, solidarity, and modularity requires us to examine all three simultaneously.
-In Figure \ref{fig7c}, we present a 2D LOESS plot that demonstrates the relationship between divisiveness, solidarity, and modularity.
-This figure shows that high-modularity Congresses are characterized by high levels of divisiveness and solidarity, implying that groups are highly structured and polarized in these environments.
-Importantly, high modularity is only sustained when both divisiveness and solidarity are high.
-If either divisiveness or solidarity values dip, one observes a medium-modularity Congress.
-This suggests that instability in medium-modularity Congresses might be driven either by divisiveness without solidarity or solidarity without divisiveness.
-That is, in order for a group to be successful, it must be sufficiently divided from the opposition (highly divisive) and internally cohesive (highly solidary).
+In our first regression, we find evidence for an interactive effect between modularity and divisiveness as they impact reelection.
+Divisive legislators in medium-modularity Houses have the highest rates of electoral failure but are more successful when modularity is low or high.
+In low-modularity Houses, we suspect that this arises because group solidarity is a less valuable cue for voters when group structures are weak.
+In high-modularity Houses, we suspect that divisiveness is only successful in combination with strong group solidarity, as groups are highly salient in these Congresses and members are likely to be penalized for defection.
+In medium-modularity Congresses, the legislative environment appears to be more complex, as both Congressmen and voters have poorer information about the structure and salience of communities.
+This results in coordination failures between Congressmen, parties, and voters \cite{downs1957b}, which in turn leads to lower reelection rates.